Introduction to Evaluations

 2. Different Methods of Randomization

-If my organization can secure one thousand chlorine pills per day, so I can treat one thousand out of an eligible two thousand households per day, I could choose to treat the same one thousand households in perpetuity.
-Alternatively I could rotate so that every other day, each household gets to drink clean water one of those days.
+If my organization can secure one thousand chlorine pills per day so I can treat one thousand out of an eligible two thousand households per day, I could choose to treat the same one thousand households in perpetuity.
+Alternatively, I could rotate recipients so that each household gets clean water every other day.
 I may feel that the latter option makes no sense.
 If everyone is drinking dirty water half the days, I may expect zero impact on anyone.
 So I may choose one thousand households that will receive the pills daily.
-If randomizing, I may perform a simple “lottery” to determine which thousand households get the pill: I write all two thousand names onto a small piece of paper, put those pieces of paper into a basket, shake the basket up, close my eyes and pull one thousand pieces of paper out.
-Intuitively, this would be called, a lottery design.
+If randomizing, I may perform a simple “lottery” to determine which thousand households get the pill: I write all two thousand names onto small pieces of paper, put those pieces of paper into a basket, shake the basket up, close my eyes, and pull one thousand pieces of paper out.
+Intuitively, this is called a lottery design.

-Say I can secure five hundred pills per day this year, but next year I expect to one thousand per day, and the following year, two thousand per day.
+Say I can secure five hundred pills per day this year, but next year I expect to secure one thousand per day, and the following year two thousand per day.
 I could randomly choose five hundred households to get the pill in the first year, another five hundred to be added in the second year, and the remaining thousand get it in the third year.
-This would be called, a phase-in design.
+This would be called a phase-in design

 There are seven possible randomization designs—the lottery design, phase-in design, rotation design, encouragement design, the varying levels of treatment design, and two-stage randomization.
 These designs are not necessarily mutually exclusive.
 Their advantages and disadvantages are summarized in this table.